varun93/pgas-checker/README.md

 - Checks is the destination variable is a symmetric variable.
 - Catches unsynchronized access to variables via shmem_get.

+## How to include the checker?
+- Include your checker file in the `CMakeLists.txt` file
+- Navigate to the build folder and `make clang -j CORES_NUM`

 ## Tests

 - all_is_well.c : Correct Open Shmem Program